Lluisma/GeoJSON-Attribute-Cleaner-And-Filter/README.md

 GeoJSON-Attribute-Cleaner
 =========================

-Simple web based attribute cleaner for reducing GeoJSON file size.
+Fork from GeoJSON-Attribute-Cleaner by Pimentoso, a simple web based attribute cleaner for reducing GeoJSON file size.

-Removes every attribute from a GeoJSON except country ID and country name.
+Adds some new options: filters features by property values and removes every attribute from a GeoJSON except the fields selected by users (country ID and country name by default).

 Also removes whitespace.
 Input must be a valid JSON.

 ## Building and reducing a GeoJSON on MacOSX